 Day 17-19: Tortuguero

-On the seventeenth day of our Costa Rica tour, we finally went to the turtle hotspot of Costa Rica, the Tortuguero National Park, on the Caribbean coast.
+On the seventeenth day of our Costa Rica 3 week itinerary, we finally went to the turtle hotspot of Costa Rica, the Tortuguero National Park, on the Caribbean coast.
 But should you visit the turtle paradise in Costa Rica in the off-season?
 We were in Costa Rica in May / June 2019 and were considering whether to take the long journey, even if we would not see any egg-laying turtles outside the turtle season.

 Tortuguero National Park covers about 20,000 hectares, was founded in 1975 and is located in the northeast of Costa Rica on the Caribbean coast.
 Its landscape, surrounded by dense rainforest and its location by the sea make this place truly unique and beautiful.
 There is a diversity of plants and animals here that can be found in few other spots in Costa Rica.